PrincetonUniversity/STELLOPT/STELLOPT Fixed Boundary Optimization.md

 representation the code must first take the VMEC boundary definition and convert is to Hirshman-Breslau.
 This is done by the code if any `LRHO_OPT` is set.
 STELLOPT will output a conversion accuracy message to the screen when this is done.
-The resulting spectrum in `RH`O will have one less poloidal mode than VMEC.
+The resulting spectrum in `RHO` will have one less poloidal mode than VMEC.
 Once the `RHO(N,M)` array is calculated, the modes are loaded into the optimization vector.
 The major radius is stored in the `RHO(0,0)` array element so if one wishes this variable to